guillaume-heusch/panel-detection/docs/data.md

 ### Final dataset

-The final dataset contains 13353 frames.
+As of now, the dataset contains 13353 frames.
 After the (rough) validation of the automatically generated annotations, we have 11111 remaining annotation files.
 This means that another 2242 frames are discarded.

-In this final dataset, we hence have 11111 frames and a total of 95374 annotated panels.
+**In this final dataset, we hence have 11111 frames and a total of 95374 annotated panels**.
 The distribution of numbers in panels is shown in the picture below.

 ![](img/numbers_distribution.png)

-The 3 most represented numbers are 49, 673 and 437 - not that this matters much, but why not ?
-Regarding panels, the smallest one has an area of (13, 13) = 169, the larger one  (975, 784) = 764400, while the mean area is 9333 pixels squared.
+The 3 most represented numbers are 49, 673 and 437 - this does not matters much, but why not havin this stat ?

+Regarding panels themselves, here are some statistics:

+*  the smallest one has an area of (13, 13) = 169
+*  the larger one is (975, 784) = 764400
+*  the mean area is 9333 pixels squared.